Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 #### Abstract enumerations

 If you have two enumerations that share a number of items that you don't want to duplicate, then you can create a base enumeration with those items, which they both will inherit from.
-However, if that base enumeration is not intended to be used directly, and only serves as the base for the other enumerations that inherit from it, then you can mark it with the `abstract="true"` attribute.
+However, if that base enumeration is not intended to be used directly and only serves as the base for the other enumerations that inherit from it, then you can mark it with the `abstract="true"` attribute.

 In the following example, both `numeric operators` and `date operators` inherit from the abstract `base operators` enumeration.